 The Bersih rallies were a series of democracy protests in Malaysia, occurring in 2007, 2009, and 2012.
-The demands of the movement are purely formalistic, all related to electoral reform and motivated by the desire to see an end to the decades-long rule of the Barisian Nasional political coalition.
+The demands of the movement are purely formalistic, all related to electoral reform and motivated by the desire to see an end to the decadeslong rule of the Barisian Nasional political coalition.
 The first two rallies, numbering in the tens of thousands, were exclusively peaceful, whereas the so-called Bersih 3.0 rally was preceded by a fatwa, a call for revolt, issued by one of the Muslim organizations participating.
-This rally was much larger, drawing hundreds of thousands of particitwo classes of government are often interchangeable, and when a government changes from one to the other, many of the same people tend to stay in charge.
+This rally was much larger, drawing hundreds of thousands of participants and including some rioting, self-defense against police, and the injury of some 20 cops (providing another example that belies the claim that violent movements will scare away supporters).
+As of 2013, because of continued media support for the movement, the Malaysian government has softened its crackdown on the movement and allowed rallies without carrying out arrests.
+11